 About the models

-Although relatively new to modeling, Nathan Goss dove in head first in his role as no fewer than four Bobby Deckers.
+Although relatively new to modeling, Nathan Goss dove in head first in his role as no fewer than four Bobby Deckers in the prologue alone.
 Did you keep count?
 A student at UTSA (the inspiration for Bobby’s love of the college), Nathan balances his time between maintaining a great GPA, acting as the President of a men’s volleyball team, and hanging with his furry best friends, the dogs whose footprints literally decorate his body.
 Yep.
 That tattoo is made up of several dogs who have owned him.
 If you are interested in hiring him for your photo projects, contact him via Instagram @nathangoss 34

 Here are a few shots of Nathan as Nathan!

 Courtney Johnson is a dance teacher and mother who is largely modelling for fun…. but, hey, she’s wonderful, so if you want her for a shoot, drop her a line.
 She sings, she dances, and she has a wide ranging ability. https://www.facebook.com/profile.php?id=100001205119734